joshuaeckroth/cinf401-website/assignments/2015-02-03-assignment-2.markdown

 ## Task 3

 Formulate an interesting question.
 State this question and why it's interesting (2-3 sentences altogether).
+(Note: each person should have a different question and probably use different data.)

 Find your own **two** data sets, **from different sources**, that may help you answer this question, and merge them with `merge`.
 Then create a summary data frame (using `melt/dcast` and/or `aggregate`).
 This summary should lead to an answer to your question.